dmytro-stasyuk/spec-binder/README.md

 * A Cucumber/JBehave runner (no runtime step discovery, no regex glue).
 * A shared step catalog.
 Steps are **scoped to a feature** by design.

 ---

+## Limitations

+**Language Support**

+* **English only:** Gherkin feature files must use English step keywords and text.
+Since Java method signatures are derived directly from step text (e.g., `Given I add item "X"` becomes `givenIAddItem$p1(String p1)`), non-English characters or keywords cannot be reliably converted into valid Java identifiers.
+Using other natural languages in step text will result in compilation errors or invalid method names.

+---